 Police & Crime Plan 2016-20

 On 6 May 2021, Norfolk elected Giles Orpen-Smellie as its Police and Crime Commissioner (PCC).
-As the new PCC, he will design and deliver a Police and Crime Plan to cover the period of his term from 2021 to 2024.
-That plan will be published in due course.
-Until that time, the Police and Crime Plan 2016-20, and associated priorities, set by former PCC Lorne Green will remain in place.
+As the new PCC, he will design and deliver a Police and Crime Plan, in consultation with residents across Norfolk.
+Whilst that work is ongoing, the Police and Crime Plan 2016-20, and associated priorities, set by former PCC Lorne Green will remain in place.

 Your Police and Crime Commissioner (PCC), in consultation with the Chief Constable and the people of Norfolk, is required to issue a Police and Crime Plan setting out the strategic objectives for his term of office.